 Coca-Cola, meanwhile, has been looking for solutions.
 They have already developed an alternative bottle made from a combination of plant-based material and recycled PET (a strong plastic that does not contain pthalates), and now they're investing in a research and development company in Amsterdam to develop a 100% plant-based bottle.
 This should remove the dangers of plastics-related contamination from Coca-Cola's bottled water and hopefully their soda waters as well.

-Health Hazard: Waterborne Disease
+3. Waterborne Disease

 In the United States and Puerto Rico, a study by the Center for Disease Control (CDC) showed that there were at least 134 outbreaks of waterborne diseases during the two-year period of 2007 and 2008.
 Nearly 14,000 people were affected.
 This represents the largest outbreak in the US since the two-year surveys started in 1978.
 Here are some of the details:

-Of the 134 outbreaks, 87% were associated with swimming pools, fountains, water parks, and other treated recreational waters.
+- Of the 134 outbreaks, 87% were associated with swimming pools, fountains, water parks, and other treated recreational waters.

-The average size of an outbreak was 11 people.
+- The average size of an outbreak was 11 people.
 The largest outbreak affected 5,697 people.

-Of the total, 60% resulted in acute gastro-intestinal illness (AGI)—nausea, vomiting, and/or diarrhea.
+- Of the total, 60% resulted in acute gastro-intestinal illness (AGI)—nausea, vomiting, and/or diarrhea.
 18% were problems with skin (rashes, burning).
 13% were acute respiratory illnesses.

-Most of the outbreaks were caused by parasites, of which cryptosporidium was the culprit in nearly 50% of cases.
+- Most of the outbreaks were caused by parasites, of which cryptosporidium was the culprit in nearly 50% of cases.
 Just over 12,000 people were infected by cryptosporidium.

-Only 9% were caused by exposure to chemicals or toxins, mostly associated with swimming pools, and mostly from using a combination of chemicals that were incompatible with each other.
+- Only 9% were caused by exposure to chemicals or toxins, mostly associated with swimming pools, and mostly from using a combination of chemicals that were incompatible with each other.

-Solutions: Government Oversight & Personal Prevention
+Solution 3: Government Oversight and Personal Prevention

-Since most waterborne diseases are infectious, it is important to keep oneself clean in order to prevent the infection from taking hold or spreading.
+Since most waterborne diseases are infectious, it is important to keep oneself clean in order to prevent an infection from taking hold or spreading.
 If you go to a public water recreation place, wash your hands before eating anything.
 If a cafe on the premises looks unclean, don't eat there.

 International Water Health Hazards

 Gastrointestinal diseases are an expected danger nearly everywhere one travels.
-Americans like to travel to Europe, in part because European food and water supplies are similar to those of the U.S., which reduces the chance of sickness from water hazards we are not used to.
+Americans like to travel to Europe, in part because European food and water supplies are similar to those of the U.S, which reduces the chance of sickness from water hazards we're not used to.
 Traveling to Africa or India, on the other hand, exposes us to a whole new set of conditions and we need to prepare accordingly.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.